-- 1. A University conduct meeting or conference may be held with a student and/or organization whose actions potentially violate both criminal law and the Student Conduct Code.
+1) A University conduct meeting or conference may be held with a student and/or organization whose actions potentially violate both criminal law and the Student ConductCode.
 The Student Conduct process is separate from civil or criminal litigation proceedings.
 Meetings or conferences under the Student Conduct Code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the VPSA or designee.
-Determinations made or sanctions imposed under the Student Conduct Code shall not be subject to change due to criminal charge dismissal, reduction, or resolution in favor of or against the criminal law defendant. - authorities with a violation of law, and if the alleged offense is also being processed under the Student Conduct Code, the University may advise off-campus authorities of the existence of the Student Conduct Code and of how such matters are typically handled within the University community.
+Determinations made or sanctions imposed under the Student Conduct Code shall not be subject to change due to criminal charge dismissal, reduction, or resolution in favor of or against the criminal law defendant.

+2) When a student and/or organization is arrested and/or charged by federal, state, or local authorities with a violation of law, and if the alleged offense is also being processed under the Student Conduct Code, the University may advise off-campus authorities of the existence of the Student Conduct Code and of how such matters are typically handled within the University community.
 The University will attempt to cooperate with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student/organization violators (provided that the conditions do not conflict with campus rules or sanctions).
 Individual students, organizations, and other members of the University community, acting in their personal capacities, remain free to interact with governmental representatives as they deem appropriate.